octobusjs/octobus/docs/1 - Intro.md

 const cpm = (cost, impressions) => (cost / impressions) * 1000;
 ```

-If you are like me, you'll always forget the position of the parameters (does the cost come first?).
+If you are like me, you'll always forget the position of the parameters (does the cost argument come first?).

 PHP knows it better - http://phpsadness.com/sad/9 - positional parameters suck, so let's simulate named parameters: